This post may contain affiliate links. Please read my disclosure and privacy policy.

 How to Make Banana Ice Cream in the Ninja Creami

-Add the ripe bananas, peanut butter, almond milk, and vanilla extract to a blender.
+Add 3 ripe bananas, 3 tablespoons of peanut butter, 1/2 cup of milk, and 1/2 teaspoon of vanilla extract to a blender.
 Secure the lid and blend until smooth.
 There should be no visible chunks of banana.
 (Alternatively, you could use an immersion blender and blend this directly in the pint container.)

 Pour the mixture into a Ninja Creami pint container.
 The amount should not go past the max fill line.
 Secure the lid and place the container in the freezer for at least 24 hours.